 Overall, it has few thousands of files in many hundreds of folders – 2,660 files totaling 17.83 MB, to be more specific – you can quickly find this out using the Properties form.
 It definitely meets and exceeds the needs of even the most demanding business user.

 Being that the demo application is using read-only buckets, it is limited in its functionality.
 To see the full power of Yarkon, you will have to try it using your own AWS S3 account.
-The quick and easy way to start is using Yarkon Cloud, start for FREE with the available 14 day trial.
+The quick and easy way to start is to sign up the FREE Tier of Yarkon Cloud.
+Just make sure to check out the Getting Started manual to make sure you can complete the setup.